Skip navigation

 Best bets for Myrtle Beach

-Mac Meissner to finish T-20 including ties at +126 is the play of the week for Myrtle, don’t hate Aaron Rai at the exact same number in the exact same field though either.
+Mac Meissner to finish T-20 including ties at +116 is the play of the week for Myrtle.
+Don’t hate Aaron Rai at +140 either.

-Messner was cut here last year but finished T-13 in 2024 and is also carrying in a streak of three straight made cuts and a pair of bogey-free rounds in New Orleans two weeks ago.
+Messner missed the cut here last year but finished T-13 in 2024 and is also carrying a streak of three straight made cuts.

 No course history here for Rai but he is fifth in driving accuracy and 16th in greens in regulation.